utdata/icj-cli-tools/README.md

 ## A word about my lessons

-For all my coding lessons I typically put directions for YOU to do in bullet lists:
+For all my lessons I typically put directions for YOU to do in numbered lists:

-- Do this thing.
+1. Do this thing.
-- Then do that thing.
+1. Then do that thing.

 Sometimes there is code after or among the the directions, but it is in a code block with a grey background.

-- Do this thing:
+1. Do this thing:

 ```bash
 $ command --flag
 This is the output
 ```

-- Then do the next thing.
-Sometimes the code will be in the bullet item itself, but still in a code block.
+1. Then do the next thing.
+1. Sometimes the code will be in the bullet item itself, but still in a code block.
 Do this: `$ command`.

+I typically use an unordered bullet list for non-"do" things:

+- This is just a note about something
+- And this is another

-I'll sometimes use bullet lists for, well, lists of things, but you can typically tell when it is a direction or not.
+But sometimes I forget and put "do" things in an unordered list.
+Hopefully you can typically tell when it is a direction or not.

 Regular paragraph text such as this one are usually an explanation, background or whatever.